Aurora (Yes album)

 Released: 10 April 2026 (2026-04-10)

 Yes started work on the album shortly after the release of Mirror to the Sky in May 2023.
 As with the band's immediate preceding albums, guitarist Steve Howe resumed his role as producer, and orchestral arrangements were provided.
 Unlike the last two albums, the orchestral parts of the album were provided by the Czech National Symphony Orchestra.
-The album will be released on CD, LP, Blu-ray, and digital platforms, with some editions containing additional artwork by long-time Yes cover artist Roger Dean.[3]
+The album was released on CD, LP, Blu-ray, and digital platforms, with some editions containing additional artwork by long-time Yes cover artist Roger Dean.[3]

 During an interview in early 2024, Billy Sherwood confirmed work had begun on Aurora, telling Rolling Stone, "We're making a new album as we speak.
 When was the last time Yes made so many albums in a row in such a short period of time?
 That's driven by Steve's inspiration to produce it and to go forward".[4]